What is a verge?

 The City acknowledges the care residents take in maintaining verges, improving the overall appearance of the street and their properties.

 Approval is not required when permissible verge treatments are installed.
+Please refer to the Permissible Verge Treatments Information Sheet for further information.
 If you wish to do anything outside this list, you must submit a request in writing outlining your proposal to the City for consideration.

 Building and demolition